 This section outlines the statistical analysis strategy and procedures for the study.
-Changes to analyses made after the protocol has been finalized, but prior to unblinding, will be documented in a supplemental Statistical Analysis Plan and referenced in the referenced in the Clinical Study Report for the study.
-Post hoc exploratory analyses will be clearly identified in the Clinical Study Report.
+Changes to analyses made after the protocol has been finalized, but prior to unblinding, will be documented in a supplemental Statistical Analysis Plan and referenced in the Clinical Study Report (CSR) for the study.
+Post hoc exploratory analyses will be clearly identified in the CSR.